syncfusion-content/windowsforms-docs/WindowsForms/Pivot-Grid/Hyperlink-Cells.md

 * Summary cells
 * Value cells

-# Hyperlink Cells in Windows Forms Pivot Grid
+## Hyperlink Cells in Windows Forms Pivot Grid control

 To enable the hyperlink in pivot grid cells, the [CellType](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Grid.GridStyleInfo.html#Syncfusion_Windows_Forms_Grid_GridStyleInfo_CellType) property of required cells should be set as `HyperlinkCell`.
 If you want to disable the hyperlink, then the cell type should be set as `TextBox`.